Academy Sports Chaplain

 I also look forward to connecting with coaches and parents / carers, supporting them in their important roles.
 I will attend training and special events on a regular basis, and be available for a chat, pastoral care, spiritual support and crisis intervention and as required.

 Serving as a sports chaplain is a practical, relevant expression of the local church in the community.
-Sports Chaplaincy Australia supports hundreds of chaplains in elite and community level clubs across Australia and I am thrilled to connect with the South West Sydney Academy of Sport.
+Sports Chaplaincy Australia supports hundreds of chaplains in elite and community level clubs across Australia.